AGRIC 3530WT - Horticultural Production and Quality III

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 3 unit course, such as this, should expect to spend, on average 12 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g., lectures and practicals), as well as non-contact time (e.g., pre-class preparation, post-class assessments, reading and revision).

-Specific Course RequirementsAttendance on all 4 field tours expected; so appropriate clothing required (i.e. closed top shoes, dress to daily weather).
-Attendance at all Industry workshop presentations is compulsory
+Specific Course RequirementsAttendance on all three field tours expected; so appropriate clothing required (i.e. closed top shoes, dress to daily weather).
+Attendance at all practicals, workshops and group discussions is expected.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: